A profile in giving: Tamara Weil

 We are excited to introduce Hannah G., our March Volunteer of the Month.
 Hannah volunteers as a para-chaplain, helping to strengthen the connection between Jewish residents living in non-Jewish older adult residential facilities and the Jewish community by arranging and leading religious services for Shabbat, High Holy Days, Hanukkah, and Passover.

-Strengthening the Boulder Community, One Soup Bowl at a Time
+Strengthening the Boulder community, one soup bowl at a time

 When you think about the ultimate comfort food, there’s a good possibility that soup pops into your mind.
 And when it’s paired with a biscuit and a cookie, you’ve got yourself a delicious meal that warms both body and soul—especially when you’re facing food insecurity or find yourself in a crisis.
 Thanks to our vibrant community partnerships, JFS Boulder is helping to bring nutritious goodness to our neighbors.